Thursday, 9 November 2017

 The 16-pillar mandapa inscription

-The 1928 inscription records that a Nanjai land in survey No 113 at Chennakarai Village to celebrate Krishna paksha Yogadasa utsavam by Sesha Iyangar’s son Venkatrama Iyangar.
+The 1928 inscription records that a Nanjai land in survey No. 113 at Chennakarai Village was gifted to this temple to celebrate Krishna Paksha Yogadasa utsavam by Sesha Iyangar’s son Venkatrama Iyangar.

 An 11th to 12th-century Inscription found near this temple belongs to a Merchant group (வணிக குழு) with various symbols like Pasumbai-bags, a Sword, a Bill book, a bow with an arrow, a coiled whip, an elephant goad (angusam), and a lance.
 A 21-line inscription is also inscribed in Tamil mixed with Sanskrit.
 The inscription mentions Ainutruvar (merchant group).